-The repository is publicly accessible information.
-Read-only access to the repository is unrestricted.
+The repository is publicly accessible information with Read-only access for the public.

-Logical and physical security measures are implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
-In the case of TrustFactory SSL Root CA, the integrity and authenticity of its public documentation is maintained through the use of Digital Signatures applied to PDF documents.
+Access control policies are implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
+TrustFactory ensures that the integrity and authenticity of its public documentation is maintained by digitally signing the Adobe PDF format of the documents.